Operating Principles

 Be early and be rigorous

-We built deep technical expertise in sustainability measurement and reporting before the market existed.
-When demand materialised, we were the obvious choice.
+We made a bet on sustainability measurement before there was much of a market for it.
+When demand showed up, we were the obvious choice.
 Being early created switching costs that protected margins for years.
-The lesson: when you see a genuine capability gap forming, commit properly even when the business case is still ambiguous and resources are stretched.
+The lesson: when you see a real capability gap forming, commit while the business case is still ambiguous.
+By the time it's obvious, the window's closed.

 Thought leadership is built, not bought